santitomatis/name-generator/README.md

 This is a project similar to my [previous](https://github.com/santitomatis/rememberable-password-generator) (just a password generator) but instead of a password now generates a name that could hypothetically be used to create a bot's name maybe for a videogame or similar.

 ## Disclaimer
-**Please be aware that as [mentioned later on](https://github.com/santitomatis/rememberable-password-generator#what-i-learned), this is just a project made to help me learn some python, even doe it does work, it could have some mistakes and also it may be noticeable *specially if you generate a lot of names* that a many of the names have the same start-finish pattern**
+**Please be aware that as [mentioned later on](https://github.com/santitomatis/name-generator#what-i-learned), this is just a project made to help me learn some python, even doe it does work, it could have some mistakes and also it may be noticeable *specially if you generate a lot of names* that a many of the names have the same start-finish pattern**

 ## Demo
-When you run this script you are going to be asked wether you like to configure advanced stuff or just go by default
+When you run this script you are going to be asked wether you like to configure advanced settings or just go by default

 ```
 Welcome to Bot Name Generator Project